Non-urgent government operations are closed December 24 to January 1, reopening January 2. View available services during this period.

 - copy of signed training agreement

-Email your application package to [email protected].
+Email your application with proof of payment to [email protected]

-Step 5.
+Step 6.
 Take an exam (if applicable)

 If your application is approved, you will be contacted to schedule a suitable date and place to write the interim land agent licence exam.